-In a process that parallels reflection-in-action, professionals ideally judge and make sense of knowledge across a spectrum ranging from an unquestioned belief in the certainty of assimilative wisdom to a radical, divergent form of skepticism (see figure).
-For fessionals appreciate and judge expert knowledge by acting all along the spectrum.
+(see figure).
+Professionals appreciate and judge expert knowledge by acting all along the spectrum.
 At its best, in a process that entails paradoxical thinking while acting, a judgment appreciates opposing perspectives simultaneously.

-The sense of the sen reflection-in-action is less risky in genuinely collaborative situations where learning is more valued than knowing.
+Professionals and stewards of the profession recognize that practicing the art of professional reflection-in-action is less risky in genuinely collaborative situations where learning is more valued than knowing.
 In hierarchical organizations, on the other hand, especially during crises, the pressure to conform to a professionally acceptable body of technical knowledge can be tremendous-we tend to value those who have the temerity to resist such pressures, but only if they are right.
 In that regard, Aaron B. Wildavsky's concept of "speaking truth to power" can be one of the most heroic things professionals do.
 The profession should consider as courageous those who speak such truth to those in authority who are not receptive.
 It should judge as virtuous senior officials who allow and encourage the naked truth to be spoken freely to them.